Carson Valley Fastpitch signups continue

 Recommended Stories For You

-Registration is underway for the Douglas County Parks and Recreation Department's adult flag football league season.
+Openings are still available for the Douglas County Parks and Recreation Department's adult flag football season.

-The deadline to register is Saturday and the season begins on Jan.
-14. The cost is $530 per team.
+The deadline to register has been extended to Jan.
+20 and the season will begin later this month.
+The cost is $530 per team.
+Call Scott Doerr at 782-5500, ext.
+1, for information.